Wangstonn/bbr-apg/README.md

-# ReBBR: Reproducing BBR Performance on Lossy Networks
+# BBR-APG: Making TCP-BBR more adaptive
+This project for EECS 557 Communication Networks as University of Michigan.

 ## Getting started
 - set up google cloud VM using ubuntu (pro) 16.04